 Please note that exceptions to policies do not create precedents.
 Exceptions occur because of unique facts and circumstances that are unlikely to recur for others.
 If it appears that an exceptional circumstance is likely to recur many times, then the policy needs revision.

 3. Personal Conduct

-All personnel are responsible to act truthfully and ethically.
+All personnel are responsible to act truthfully and ethically, with respect for the mission, values, people, property and reputation of Trinity.
 The Employee Handbook and the Faculty Handbook both have sections concerning professional norms.
 Conduct that violates Trinity’s expectations for truthfulness and integrity (for example, plagiarism, lying on a resume, misrepresenting credentials, falsification of timesheets or leave sheets, fraudulent expense requests) will incur personnel action up to and including termination.

-Employees are responsible to know and abide by the Policy on Harassment.
+- Employees are responsible to know and abide by the Policy on Harassment as well as the Title IX Sexual Misconduct Policy.
 Trinity strictly prohibits any other form of harassment — racial, religious, or any other demeaning behavior toward another person.
 Off-color jokes, ethnically offensive language, suggestive photographs or posters, and similar offensive conduct have no place in Trinity’s work environment, and supervisors must intervene to address the situation according to Trinity’s stated policies.
 An employee will incur discipline up through and including termination if he or she engages in conduct that Trinity considers threatening to other personnel or students, even if the conduct occurs off-campus (for example, arrests for drugs, weapons or violent crimes, theft and fraud, or crimes involving pornography or any form of abuse of others).